 There are more horses in Kazakhstan than women.
 This is what I have heard from many many locals.
 It was like a mantra!

 After travelling the country and seeing all the women, I can only say it means they really have an extraordinary amount of horses!
 Lol

 14. Kazakh = wanderer

 The word “Kazakh” means “independent” or “wanderer”.
 The official translation says “free independent nomad”.
-Maybe that is why I felt so good in Kazakhstan, it is like my spiritual soul mate.
+Maybe that is why I felt so good in Kazakhstan, it is my spiritual soul mate country.

 15. First man in space?

-The first manned space flight took place in 1961 from the Baykonur Cosmodrome in Kazakhstan with Yuryi Gagarin, a Russian cosmonaut.
+The first manned space flight took place in 1961 from the Baikonur Cosmodrome in Kazakhstan with Yuri Gagarin, a Russian cosmonaut.

 Russia is renting out this province from Kazakhstan until today.
 Maybe that why they are in such good connections!
 Can you imagine Russia losing the spot?
 LOL